leichteckig/kcdc-sample/workshop-script/lab-0-foundations/README.md

     > **Best Practice:** The `withPageAuthRequired` Higher-Order Component wraps your page and automatically redirects users to the login page if they are not authenticated.
 This is the standard way to protect pages.

+### Step 8: Apply some styling if you like.
+My example can be found in `workshop-script/lab-0-foundations/src/app/page.tsx`. 🎨

 -----

 ## 🏆 Conclusion

-Congratulations on getting through this foundational lab\!
+Congratulations on getting through this foundational lab!
 You have successfully built a complete Next.js application with a secure, production-ready authentication system.
 You can now log in, log out, and view a protected profile page.
 With this secure base, we are ready to tackle the rest of the workshop.
-Great work\!
+Great work!